urbancoderza/ucsimplesocket/CONTRIBUTING.md

 You can request a new feature by submitting an issue to the [GitHub Repository][github].
 Before requesting a feature consider the following:

 - Stability is important.
-UCTask.Worker is used by thousands of other libraries and features that require large breaking changes are unlikely to be accepted
+SimpleSocket is used by thousands of other libraries and features that require large breaking changes are unlikely to be accepted